The Direct Instructional Writing Process in Grades 3 – 8

 About the Instructor

 Martha Dubuque is an educators with 20+ years of classroom experience.
-She is currently the Co-Principal at The St. Johnsbury School.
+She previousley was the Co-Principal at The St. Johnsbury School.
 Before that she was Principal at the Walden Schools and taught 6th grade at Hardwick Elementary.
 In addition, she is a workshop presenter on Standards Based Instruction, Literacy, Middle School Best Practices, and an adjunct instructor for Johnson State College.
 Martha was named Vermont Teacher of the Year in 1999.
 She holds Bachelor’s and Master’s degrees in Education.